moq-wg/moq-transport/draft-lcurley-warp.md

 Some relays can leverage this publish/subscribe metaphor to form an overlay delivery network similar/in-parallel to what CDN provides today.
 While this type of overlay is expected to be a major application of relays, other types of relays can also be defined to offer various types of services.

-The subscribe messages allow subscription to aspects of Media Represenations that enable matching to multiple published Media Objects, so a single subscribe can allow a client to receive publishes for a wide class of media objects.
+The subscribe messages allow subscription to aspects of Media Representations that enable matching to multiple published Media Objects, so a single subscribe can allow a client to receive publishes for a wide class of media objects.
 Media Objects are identified such that it is unique for the relay/delivery